 Peppermint Candy Canes

 During the pandemic, I grabbed Jenny Keller’s cookbook and followed her instructions to create adorable sugar cookies shaped like hedgehogs and popsicles and fishing vests.
 And the scrumptious buttercream frosting!

 And now it’s time for her holiday cookies.
 Yes, you do have to roll these out, but you skip the labor-intensive frosting.
-Instead, for peppermint fans, add 1/2 cup of crushed candy canes (food processor works well) to the sugar cookie dough.
+Instead, for peppermint fans, add 1/2 cup of crushed candy canes (a food processor works well) to the sugar cookie dough.
 If you’re making the cranberry pistachio cookies, mix 1/2 cup of chopped dried cranberries and 1/2 cup of crushed pistachios (again, food processor) into the dough.
-Roll, cut, bake, serve.
+Roll, cut, bake, and serve.
 (I sometimes use almond instead of vanilla.)